Blog Profiles: Space Blogs

 Follow @SPACEdotcom on Twitter.

 P.S.
 Ever wonder how we come up with ideas for our blog profiles?
 Our handy list of industries and subjects on PR Newswire for Journalists stays top of mind.
-If you’re a blogger or journalist looking for aerospace news, let us know.
-We can customize a news feed for you on PR Newswire for Journalists.
+If you’re a blogger or journalist looking for space or science news, let us know.
+We can customize a newsfeed for you.